 Public Opinion Studies Team

-Kang Chungku is a senior research associate at the Asan Institute for Policy Studies.
+Kang Chungku is a Principal Associate at the Asan Institute for Policy Studies.
 Prior to joining the Asan Institute, he was a research assistant at the Korea Dialogue Academy in Seoul.
 He earned both an M.A. in Sociology and a B.A. in English at Korea University.
 His research interests include quantitative research methods, survey design, and statistical data analysis.

 John J. Lee